GPKnight/ColumbiaCybersecurityProjects/README.md

 https://github.com/GPKnight/ColumbiaCyberSecurityProjects/blob/main/NetworkTopology.png

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, individual playbooks may be used to install only certain pieces of the network structure, such as Filebeat and Metricbeat.

-  - _TODO: Enter the playbook file._
+-Configure Docker on Jump Box VM: https://github.com/GPKnight/ColumbiaCybersecurityProjects/blob/main/DockerVMConfig.yml -Installation of ELK stack on VM: https://github.com/GPKnight/ColumbiaCybersecurityProjects/blob/main/install-elk.yml -Installation of Filebeat service: https://github.com/GPKnight/ColumbiaCybersecurityProjects/blob/main/filebeat-playbook.%2Cyml
+-Installation of Metricbeat service: https://github.com/GPKnight/ColumbiaCybersecurityProjects/blob/main/metricbeat-playbook.yml

 This document contains the following details:
 - Description of the Topologu